More on Lookups

-Therefore, depending on your use cases choose your lookup type
+Therefore, depending on your use cases choose your lookup type Below are examples:

 - The KV Store is designed for large collections, and is the easiest way to develop an application that uses key-value data.

 - The KV Store is a good solution when data requires user interaction using the REST interface and when you have a frequently-changing data set.

 - A CSV-based lookup is a good solution when the data set is small or changes infrequently, and when distributed search is required.

 Create a CSV lookup in splunk web https://docs.splunk.com/Documentation/Splunk/7.3.0/Knowledge/UsefieldlookupstoaddinformationtoyoureventsCreate a KV Store lookup https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/ConfigureKVstorelookupsReferences: